jessicaldale/manager-readme/README.md

 * I value being human and showing empathy.
 * I value transparency and honesty and integrity.
 * I value pushing for improvement and being accountable.
-* I value your time and mine.
+* I value acknowledging mistakes and creating safe spaces.

 My teams come first, the clients second, and the company comes third.
 Obviously I have a responsibility to the company, but without a well operating, well staffed, and well functioning team, I am unable to live up to those responsibilities.
 Your success is ultimately my success - so I will go out of my way to try and make you successful.